Xillioneur/blog/_posts/us.md

 ---
-title: "This is about us with God and you with your Father in heaven.
+title: "This is About us with God and You with Your Father in Heaven.
 Amen and Selah."
 excerpt: "You are about to become a champion of us and you are close to realizing your dreams.
 Amen and Selah."
 coverImage: "/assets/blog/us/pexels-cover-photo-for-us-post.jpg"
 date: "2025-11-03T12:03:00.000Z"